 Less than a 10-minute drive from Curtis Falls is Tamborine Mountain Rainforest Skywalk.

-This walk will take you through the many layers that make up the rainforest, from the forest floor to the canopy.
+This walk will take you through the rainforest’s many layers, from the forest floor to the canopy.

 You will enter and exit the rainforest through the Eco Gallery with information on the flora and fauna in the area.

-Upon going outside, you are straight onto the Skywalk that will take you into the forest canopy.
+Upon going outside, you are straight onto the Skywalk, which will take you into the forest canopy.

 Most of the walk is a gentle slope down to the forest floor with markers showing you the way around.

-A large car park, gift shop, toilets and a cafe are here, with the cafe having views over the rainforest.
-There are a few steps in the park, a stroller can be taken around without much problem.
+There is a large car park, a gift shop, toilets, and a cafe here, with views over the rainforest.
+Although there are a few steps in the park, a stroller can be taken around without much problem.

-The walk is 1.5km long, and you can take as long or short as you wish as it is self-guided.
+The walk is 1.5km long, and you can take as long or as short as you wish, as it is self-guided.
 The average time is about 45 minutes to 1 hour, and it’s great for all ages.

 Witches Falls

-Witches Falls is one of the hardest of the tracks that I have listed.
+Witches Falls is one of the hardest tracks I have listed.
 This 3.6km track is steep, and after rain, it can be muddy and slippery.

-The car parks aren’t large as you have parks just off the side of the road.
+The car parks aren’t as large as you have parks just off the side of the road.

-You need to be there after any recent rain to see any water falling.
+You need to be there after rain to see any water falling.
 The viewing platform is a short detour off the track, but you will be next to the falls.

-The Gold Coast Hinterland is an excellent place to get back to nature and get away from all the hustle and bustle of the high-rises on the Gold Coast.
+The Gold Coast Hinterland is an excellent place to get back to nature and escape the hustle and bustle of the Gold Coast’s high-rises.

-There are so many places to enjoy your lunch on the picnic tables provided at most of the locations.
-Don’t forget to take all your rubbish with you if there aren’t bins supplied.
+There are many places to enjoy your lunch on the picnic tables provided at most of the locations.
+If there aren’t bins supplied, remember to take all your rubbish with you.

 Travel to Currumbin Gold Coast SE Queensland For Koalas